Understanding Society

 What’s in a Job Title?

-Over the last few years there has been a trend to give people fancier job titles.
-The job role will not have changed, merely the title of the job.
-Sales people have become Sales Executives.
+Over the last few years, there has been a trend to give people fancier job titles.
+The job role will not have changed; only the job title will change.
+Salespeople have become Sales Executives.
 Cleaners have become Cleaning Operatives.
 Receptionists have become Front Desk Executives.
 Sandwich makers have become Sandwich Artists.
-The reasoning behind…
+The reason is that…

 • Defining an Exploitative Relationship